-- The onsite field inspection results are outside of the above tolerances, or - The onsite field inspection reveals other discrepancies between key project components and the project's Incentive Claim documentation.
+- The onsite field final inspection results are outside of the above tolerances, or - The onsite field inspection reveals other discrepancies between key project components and the project's Incentive Claim documentation.

-An infraction or failure as defined in Section 4.7, Infractions, Failures and Program Removal, will be issued to the appropriate party if the incentive on the original Incentive Claim Form is five percent greater or less than the incentive amount determined by the onsite field inspection.
+An infraction as defined in Section 4.9.1, Issuance of Infractions will be issued to the appropriate party if the incentive on the original Incentive Claim Form is 5%-10% greater or less than the incentive amount determined by the onsite field inspection; and a failure as described in Section 4.9.2, Issuance of Failures will be issued if the incentive on the original Incentive Claim Form more than 10% greater or less than the incentive amount determined by the onsite field inspection.
 All project incentives are subject to the results of the onsite field inspection.

-4.6.5 Process to Contest Field Inspection Results
+4.8.3 Process to Contest Field Final Inspection Results

-The SOMAH PA will share the results of the field inspection with the Applicant, Solar Contractor, System Owner, and/or Host Customer within 14 calendar days of inspection completion, and note whether the results of the onsite field inspection will result in an infraction, failure, or change in system size and/or incentive amount.
-A re-inspection may be requested by the Applicant, Solar Contractor, System Owner, and/or Host Customer to contest onsite field inspection results.
-A re-inspection request must be sent to the SOMAH PA within 14 calendar days after the SOMAH participant receives the inspection results from the SOMAH PA, and describe the specific parameters of the installation and field inspection results that the SOMAH participant wishes to contest.
-The results of the re-inspection may result in a reversal of a prior infraction or failure, an addition of a new infraction or failure, (See Section 4.7, Infractions, Failures and Program Removal) and/or modifications to the system and/or incentive amount.
+The SOMAH PA will share the results of the field-final inspection with the Applicant, Solar Contractor, System Owner, and/or Host Customer within 14 calendar days of inspection completion, and note whether the results of the onsite field-final inspection will result in an infraction, failure, or change in system size and/or incentive amount.
+A re-inspection may be requested by the Applicant, Solar Contractor, System Owner, and/or Host Customer to contest onsite field-final inspection results.
+A re-inspection request must be sent to the SOMAH PA within 14 calendar days after the SOMAH participant receives the inspection results from the SOMAH PA and describe the specific parameters of the installation and field-final inspection results that the SOMAH participant wishes to contest.
+The results of the re-inspection may result in a reversal of a prior infraction or failure, an addition of a new infraction or failure, (See Section 4.9.1, Issuance of Infractions, and Section 4.9.2, Issuance of Failures) and/or modifications to the system and/or incentive amount.